institut-de-genomique/TaraPacific_Pocillopora-transcriptomic/Figure_1/README.md

 ITS2 sequences were processed with the Symportal pipeline and the results are available here : https://doi.org/10.5281/zenodo.4061796
 ITS2 profil abundances in each colony is in : TARA_PACIFIC_METAB_ITS2_coral_its2_type_profiles_absolute_abund_and_meta_v1.csv

-### A. Barplot of ITS2 profiles (Supplementary Figure X)
+### A. Barplot of ITS2 profiles
-The R code to produce Supplementary Figure 4 is below
+The R code to produce Supplementary Fig. 2 is below

 ```r
 #Required library